obeone/traefik_network_connector/README.md

 ## How It Works

 - **Monitoring Docker Events**: Listens for creation and destruction events of containers and manages network connections accordingly.
 - **Connecting Traefik**: When a container with the specified label is created, it connects Traefik to its network if not already connected.
+If a config specified label is present (default is `autoproxy.networks`) only these networks will be connected to.
 - **Disconnecting Traefik**: If a container is destroyed, it checks if Traefik should be disconnected from its network, based on other containers' usage of the network.

 ## TLS Configuration